luiswirth/bsc-thesis/src/matter/ddf.typ

 $

 This adjoint relationship provides the direct motivation for defining the discrete exterior derivative.
-On a simplicial complex, we use cochains as discrete differential forms and the boundary operator is a fundamental combinatorial operator acting on chains.
 The discrete exterior derivative, often called the *coboundary operator*, is thus defined as the adjoint of the boundary operator.
-By definition, this discrete operator preserves the structure of Stokes' Theorem at the discrete level
-@crane:ddg.
+By definition, this discrete operator preserves the structure of Stokes' Theorem at the discrete level @crane:ddg.

 From a computational perspective, the boundary operator $diff^k$ mapping
 $k$-chains to $(k-1)$-chains can be represented as a signed incidence matrix